leonp/leonp.github.io/blog/web/_posts/2016-07-21-suffolk-libraries-website-static-overview.md

 - Improve event finding.
 - Docs

 We're happy with it.
-Let's see if it makes much difference to our feedbacks and analytics.
+Let's see if it makes much difference to our feedback and analytics.